 We take every precaution to protect our users’ information.

-Any information you provide to us via our contact form or email is stored on Microsoft secure servers.
-Your information may also be stored locally in the United Kingdom and may be accessible by any of our consultants in the United Kingdom.
+Any information you provide to us via our registration form or email is stored either on our Microsoft secure servers or the secure servers of our CRM providers.
+Your information may also be stored locally in the United Kingdom and may be accessible by any of our consultants or team members in the United Kingdom.
 Access is password protected.
-Only those individuals who need the information to perform a specific job for us (e.g. our consultants, accounts or payroll team or a marketing assistant) are granted access to your information.
+Only those individuals who need the information to perform a specific job for us (e.g. our consultants, accounts or payroll team or a marketing or administrative assistant) are granted access to your information.

 We use all reasonable efforts to safeguard your personal information.
-However, you should be aware that the use of email/ the internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal information which is transferred from you or to you via email/ the internet.
+However, you should be aware that the use of email and the internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal information which is transferred from you or to you via email or the internet.